 who came home via Guam."

-- Lillian Randall - who has worked tirelessly in researching all members
+- Lillian Randall, niece of George T. McCarthy, Winnipeg Grenadiers - who has worked tirelessly in researching all members

 of 'C' Force and has published a treasure-trove of photos and textual